ksalzke/defer-tag-omnifocus-plugin/README.md

 # Functions

-This plugin contains the following functions within the `deferTagLib` library:
+This plug-in contains the following functions within the `deferTagLib` library:

 ## deferTag (tag, date)